 Share on your social media

 With email and social networks, you can recruit via word-of-mouth on a much larger scale.
 Share a Dallas CASA post.
-Like us on Facebook or retweet on Twitter.
-Add your volunteer experience with Dallas CASA on LinkedIn.
+Like us on Facebook and Instagram, add your volunteer experience with Dallas CASA on LinkedIn.
 Email a “Because CASA Was There” story or an invitation to a volunteer information session.
+Share WFAA’s Wednesday’s Child volunteer recruitment promotion.

 Please review our Social Media Policy before posting.